Four Seasons Arena: Facilities

 Four Seasons Arena is a concrete and steel structure.
 The exterior is painted unfinished concrete.
 The interior walls are unfinished concrete, to which sound-absorbent acoustical panels (made of fabric-covered wood) are attached.
 The floor is finished, polished concrete.
 The interior ceiling consists of exposed painted steel beams.

 The main hall at Four Seasons Arena is a rectangular space 141 by 222 ft, for a total area of 33000 sqft.
 The Side 2 room is a rectangular space 80 by 222 ft, for a total area of 17000 sqft.
 In both rooms, clearance is 28 ft.
 The arena has nine dressing rooms with showers, several hospitality/service rooms, and an office (available for client use).
 The Exhibition Hall is a rectangular space 220 by 80 ft, for a total area of 15000 sqft.
 It is at a right-angle to the arena itself, and is connected to it by a hallway, dressing rooms, offices, and restroom facilities.
 With offices, restrooms, and other space, the Four Seasons Arena has a total of 53000 sqft.
 The wall between the main room and Side 2 is often removed to achieve a larger space.

 Four Seasons has permanent banks of bleachers in front of the east and west walls, and in a balcony above the north wall.
 The permanent configuration leaves about 25 ft of space between the west bleachers and the wall, and about 35 ft of space between the east bleachers and the wall.
 Temporary bleachers can be set up behind the east and west permanent bleachers, in front of the north side balcony, and against the south wall to expand the seating.
 Additionally, chairs may be set theater-style on the floor of the arena during concerts to achieve seating capacity.

 Foundation

-The Four Seasons Arena is supported by the Four Seasons Sports Foundation.
-The nonprofit, private foundation raises money to help pay for the cost of bidding on sporting events at the Four Seasons Arena.
+Four Seasons Arena is supported by the Four Seasons Sports Foundation.
+The nonprofit, private foundation raises money to help pay for the cost of bidding on sporting events at Four Seasons Arena.
 Roughly half the cost of the bid is paid for by the arena, with the other half paid for by the foundation.
 In September 2011, the foundation selected George Geise as chairman of its newly formed outreach committee.
-For 33 years the sports writer for the local Great Falls Tribune newspaper, Geise said he was charged with working more closely with local businesses, the foundation, the Tourism Business Improvement District, and sports groups around the state to find ways to make bids by the Four Seasons Arena even more attractive to organizations seeking a sporting venue.
+For 33 years the sports writer for the local Great Falls Tribune newspaper, Geise said he was charged with working more closely with local businesses, the foundation, the Tourism Business Improvement District, and sports groups around the state to find ways to make bids by Four Seasons Arena even more attractive to organizations seeking a sporting venue.